Podcast

 Enshittification: The Discussion

-The team discusses Cory Doctorow’s “Inshutification,” exploring how companies like Amazon and Google shift from customer-focused to profit-driven, leading to worse experiences.
+The team discusses Cory Doctorow’s “Enshittification,” exploring how companies like Amazon and Google shift from customer-focused to profit-driven, leading to worse experiences.
 They share personal anecdotes about shrinking products and dynamic pricing, debate the challenges of breaking up monopolies, and highlight solutions like government action and the right for users to easily leave platforms with their data.

 Post Covid Habits: Keep or Toss?